captn3m0/captn3m0.github.com/_drafts/on-writing.md

 Should I still go ahead and write about it?

 This question has been bugging me for a while, especially as a blogger.
 I mostly write on technical topics these days.
-For instance, I gave talks on [Software Development], [UX Design], and even [Bitcoin].
+For instance, I have given talks on [Software Development], [UX Design], and even [Bitcoin].
 I am nowhere close to being an authority on any of these things.
-Even, in my specialized field of Web Development, there are so many things that I'm only barely aware about.
+Even in my specialized field of Web Development, there are so many things that I'm only barely aware about.
 So many things I am yet to even form my own opinions about.
 Topics I don't even know exist.

 When I go and read an article about Software Development from Joel Spolsky, or an article on Security by Bruce Schnieder, or something on Startups by Paul Graham, or tptacek on Hacker News; I instantly sit back and take notice: I know their credentials and the fact that they are speaking authoritatively on the topic.
 However, what can I, a meager undergrad with almost zero experience, write on such topics.
-Why should I even try, when there are people hundreds of time who understand these things a thousand times better than me.
+Why should I even try, when there are people hundreds of time better who understand these things a thousand times better than me.

 In retrospect, this sounds quite similar to the Imposter Syndrome; and I'm not sure if this is exactly the same thing.
 I don't get a feeling that I'm a fraud.
 I totally understand my own capabilities and successes, but the mere fact that there are people far better at what I'm doing is enough to dis-hearten me.